Inhaled Corticosteroids for Long-Term Control of Asthma

 How It Works

 Inhaled corticosteroids treat inflammation in the airway, and only very small amounts of the medicine are absorbed into the body.
-So these medicines don't tend to cause the serious side effects, such as weakening of the bones, that corticosteroids can cause when taken in liquid, pill, or injection form (systemic corticosteroids).
+So these medicines don't tend to cause the serious side effects, such as weakening of the bones, that corticosteroids can cause when they are taken in liquid, pill, or injection form (systemic corticosteroids).

 Why It Is Used